lmu-bioinformatics/xmlpipedb/GenMAPP Gene Databases/V. cholerae/#current/ReadMe.md

 iii.
 Data Sources and Versions

-- This _Vibrio cholerae_ Gene Database was built on October 24, 2013; this build date is reflected in the filename Vc-Std\_External\_20131122.gdb.
+- This _Vibrio cholerae_ Gene Database was built on October 9, 2016; this build date is reflected in the filename Vc-Std\_External\_20161009.gdb.
 All date fields internal to the Gene Database (and not usually seen by regular GenMAPP users) have been filled with this build date.
 - UniProt complete proteome set for _Vibrio cholera_e O1 biovar El Tor str.
 N16961, downloaded from this page: <http://www.uniprot.org/uniprot/?query=organism%3a243277+keyword%3a1185&format=\*&compress=yes>
 Filename: "uniprot-organism%3A243277+keyword%3A1185.xml" (downloaded as a compressed .gz file and extracted) Version information for the proteome sets can be found at  <http://www.uniprot.org/news/>
-The proteome set used for this version of the _Vibrio cholerae_ Gene Database was based on UniProt release 2013\_11 released on October 16, 2013.
+The proteome set used for this version of the _Vibrio cholerae_ Gene Database was based on UniProt release 2016\_09 released on October 5, 2016.
 - Gene Ontology gene associations are provided by the GOA project: <http://www.ebi.ac.uk/GOA/> as a tab-delimited text file.
 The _Vibrio cholerae_ GOA file was accessed from the GOA proteomes FTP site: <ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/proteomes/>
 Filename: "46.V\_cholerae\_ATCC\_39315.goa".
-Version 10/15/2013 6:09:00 PM.
+Version 10/4/16, 7:16:00 AM.
 - Gene Ontology data is downloaded from <http://beta.geneontology.org/page/download-ontology>
 Data is released daily.
-For this version of the _Vibrio cholerae_ Gene Database we used the ontology version 2013-10-21 12:54:57 PM.
+For this version of the _Vibrio cholerae_ Gene Database we used the ontology version 10/09/2016, 3:41 pm.
 Filename: "go\_daily-termdb.obo-xml.gz".

 iv.
 Database Report